-- (i) provision for suitable and safe access from the A511 (the principal vehicular access route), Smisby Road (the secondary vehicular access point) and Nottingham Road (primarily as a sustainable transport access, with some potential for very limited vehicular access); and - (ii) any highway link between the A511 access and Smisby Road access should be designed in such a way that it would not provide an attractive through route from the A511 to Smisby Road; and - (iii) provision of suitable and safe walking and cycling connections from the site to Ashby town centre, and adjoining employment areas (existing and proposed) and the wider countryside; and - (iv) provision of a range of infrastructure including a new primary school, extensions to secondary schools, affordable housing, open spaces, green infrastructure and community facilities and enhanced public transport provision; and - (v) design and layout of the proposed development should have due regard to the protection and enhancement of Heritage Assets including minimise the impact upon the setting of Ashby de la Zouch Conservation Area and the Ashby Castle Scheduled Ancient Monument, Parish Church of St Helen and Ashby de la Zouch Conservation Area; and - (vi) provision for the discharge of wastewater into the Mease catchment in accordance with the provisions of policy En2.
+- provision for suitable and safe access from the A511 (the principal vehicular access route), Smisby Road (the secondary vehicular access point) and Nottingham Road (primarily as a sustainable transport access, with some potential for very limited vehicular access); and - (ii) any highway link between the A511 access and Smisby Road access should be designed in such a way that it would not provide an attractive through route from the A511 to Smisby Road; and - (iii) provision of suitable and safe walking and cycling connections from the site to Ashby town centre, and adjoining employment areas (existing and proposed) and the wider countryside; and - (iv) provision of a range of infrastructure including a new primary school, extensions to secondary schools, affordable housing, open spaces, green infrastructure and community facilities and enhanced public transport provision; and - (v) design and layout of the proposed development should have due regard to the protection and enhancement of Heritage Assets including Ashby Castle Scheduled Ancient Monument, Parish Church of St Helen and Ashby de la Zouch Conservation Area; and - (vi) provision for the discharge of wastewater into the Mease catchment in accordance with the provisions of policy En2.
 Development which does not meet these provisions will not be permitted.
-In addition, development will not be permitted until-unless a second-'development window' for the Developer Contributions Scheme has been agreed and is current. nNo more than 600 dwellings will be allowed to be built until provision is made for pumping wastewater from the sewage treatment works at Packington out of the river Mease catchment; and - (vii) provision of a mineral assessment identifying the potential effect of the proposed development on the mineral resources beneath and adjacent to the site; and
+In addition, development will not be permitted unless a 'development window' for the Developer Contributions Scheme is current.
+No more than 600 dwellings will be allowed to be built until provision is made for pumping wastewater from the sewage treatment works at Packington out of the river Mease catchment; and the site; and

+(vii) provision of a mineral assessment identifying the potential effect of the proposed development on the mineral resources beneath and adjacent to